Monitoring The Flow Control State on Teradata

 FlowCtlCnt: This shows the number of times the AMP entered the flow control state during the snapshot interval.

-InUseMax: Shows the maximum number of AMP worker tasks that have been active simultaneously during the snapshot interval.
+InUseMax: This shows the maximum number of AMP worker tasks that have been active simultaneously during the snapshot interval.

-Available: Shows the number of free AMP worker tasks at the end of the snapshot interval.
+Available: This shows the number of free AMP worker tasks at the end of the snapshot interval.

 AvailableMin: Shows the minimum number of free AMP worker tasks during the snapshot interval.